 You have to order the Taro Boba Smoothie, It is absolutely divine.
 Their Strawberry Boba Smoothie is our second favorite.

-We have tried countless boba smoothie shops since coming home from Hawaii and we still have yet to find one that compares!
+We have tried countless boba smoothie shops back on the mainland, and we still have yet to find one that compares!
 They also serve coffee and bubble tea.

 Ry’s Poke Shack